VFEAgent: A Multimodal Agent Framework for End-to-End Automated Finite Element Analysis

 Quick Take

-VFEAgent is a novel end-to-end multi-agent framework that automates Finite Element Analysis (FEA) from images and problem descriptions.
+VFEAgent is a novel end-to-end framework that automates Finite Element Analysis (FEA) from images and problem descriptions.
 It integrates a vision-language pipeline and a verification-first code synthesis framework, achieving a high success rate in generating valid simulations, outperforming existing LLM-based methods in reliability and correctness.

 Key Points